 Council can provide you with information brochures to help you identify weeds in your area.
 We can also give you the contact details of community groups operating in the area such as Bushcare or Landcare groups which are often involved in weed management activities.

-The Department of Primary Industries, Water and Environment website has a lot of information on weeds, and provides identification assistance as well as information on control and management techniques.
+The Department of Natural Resources and Environment Tasmania website has a lot of information on weeds, and provides identification assistance as well as information on control and management techniques.

 How do I control weeds?

 There are a number of key steps to successful weed control: